For partners

 03

-If the building is contributed to our portfolio, you receive a finder's fee: typically 2-4% of the building value, paid at close.
+If your client's building is contributed to our portfolio, you receive a typical seller-side real estate commission for representing the sale, paid at close.

 Common questions